pluracoin/pluracoin-pool/README.md

-cryptonote-forknote-pool
+pluracoin-mining-pool
 ====================

 **NOTICE:  If you have problems with orphan blocks, read this first: https://github.com/forknote/forknote-pool/issues/48**

-High performance Node.js (with native C addons) mining pool for Cryptonote based coins, created with the Forknote software such as Bytecoin, Dashcoin, etc..
+High performance Node.js (with native C addons) mining pool for Cryptonote based coins, specially tuned for PluraCoin [PLURA] mining.

 Comes with lightweight example front-end script which uses the pool's AJAX API.